kaigelee/LVP/README.md

 As discussed in [8](https://github.com/lhoyer/MIC/issues/8), [54](https://github.com/lhoyer/MIC/issues/54) and [63](https://github.com/lhoyer/MIC/issues/63), **our method inherits the instability of [MIC](https://github.com/lhoyer/MIC).** :cry:

-To address this, we will release two versions of the code: one designed to produce more stable results with lower standard deviation, and another that achieves higher performance albeit with greater variance. :smiley:

 Note, however, that the mathematical expectation of performance is the same for both, i.e., **76.9%** mIoU and **69.9%** mIoU on GTAV→Cityscapes and SYNTHIA→Cityscapes, respectively. :100:

 ## 1. Introduction